JohannesWawra/SpotifyAlbumViewer/README.md

    which google-chrome
    (you should see a file of your chrome version)
 5. Enter into Terminal:
-   .../SpotifyAlbumViewer-master$ flutter run -d chrome --web-port 8888
+   .../SpotifyAlbumViewer-master$ flutter run -d chrome --web-port 8888 --release

 How to start web on windows: